itzg/docker-minecraft-server/README.md

     docker run -d -v /path/on/host:/data \
         -e TYPE=PAPER \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

-**NOTE: to avoid pegging the CPU when running PaperSpigot,** you will need to pass `--noconsole` at the very end of the command line and not use `-it`.
-For example,

-    docker run -d -v /path/on/host:/data \
-        -e TYPE=PAPER \
-        -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server --noconsole

 If you are hosting your own copy of PaperSpigot you can override the download URL with: